-- The state is using the federal funds attributable to the increased FMAP to supplement and not supplant existing state funds expended for Medicaid HCBS in effect as of April 1, 2021; - The state is using the state funds equivalent to the amount of federal funds attributable to the increased FMAP to implement or supplement the implementation of one or more activities to enhance, expand, or strengthen HCBS under the Medicaid program; - The state is not imposing stricter eligibility standards, methodologies, or procedures for HCBS programs and services than were in place on April 1, 2021; - The state is preserving covered HCBS, including the services themselves and the amount, duration, and scope of those services, in effect as of April 1, 2021; and

-• The state is maintaining HCBS provider payments at a rate no less than those in place as of April 1, 2021.
+- The state is using the federal funds attributable to the increased FMAP to supplement and not supplant existing state funds expended for Medicaid HCBS in effect as of April 1, 2021; - The state is using the state funds equivalent to the amount of federal funds attributable to the increased FMAP to implement or supplement the implementation of one or more activities to enhance, expand, or strengthen HCBS under the Medicaid program; - The state is not imposing stricter eligibility standards, methodologies, or procedures for HCBS programs and services than were in place on April 1, 2021; - The state is preserving covered HCBS, including the services themselves and the amount, duration, and scope of those services, in effect as of April 1, 2021; and - The state is maintaining HCBS provider payments at a rate no less than those in place as of April 1, 2021.

-FSSA looks forward to CMS' review of our quarterly HCBS Spending Plan submission.
+FSSA looks forward to CMS' review of our quarterly HCBS Spending Plan submission and hope to receive full approval of the Indiana HCBS Spending Plan.
 We are excited be able to use the enhanced FMAP funding to improve the continuum of HCBS, and enable improved health and well-being outcomes for Hoosiers.